 - Ecological systems [updated 3/7/2017] --This document provides a summary of our use of ecological systems as an organizational framework for portions of the model.
 Here, we briefly introduce the concept of ecological systems and the challenges of using them as an organizational framework, and then briefly outline four alternatives (that we considered) for their use in the model, including a summary of the advantages and disadvantages of each, and the final adopted alternative.

-- Disturbance-succession -- This document describes how we are modeling vegetation disturbance and succession, and includes a detailed description of the methods and the alternatives considered.
+- Disturbance-succession [updated 3/7/2017] -- This document describes how we model vegetation disturbance and succession, and includes a detailed description of the methods and the alternatives considered.

-- Climate -- This document describes how we are modeling climate change.
+- Climate [updated 3/7/2017] -- This document describes how we model climate change.
 More specifically, this document describes the source of the climate change data that we are using and the methods we are applying to downscale the data to meet our needs.

-- Urban growth -- This document describes how we are modeling urban growth.
-However, as the urban growth model is still under development, here we provide only a brief overview of our modeling approach.
-A more detailed description of the model will follow soon.
+- Urban growth [update under development] -- This document describes how we are modeling urban growth.
+However, as the urban growth model is currently under major revision, here we provide only a brief overview of our modeling approach.
+A more detailed description of the revised model will follow soon.

-- Filters -- This document describes our coarse-fine filter assessment based on the concept of landscape ecological integrity.
-Here, we define ecological integrity and the five major components of integrity that we quantify: intactness, resiliency, adaptive capacity, diversity and connectivity, and describe the various indices used to quantify each component.
+- Integrity [updated 3/7/2017] -- This document describes our coarse filter assessment based on the concept of landscape ecological integrity.
+Here, we define ecological integrity and the four major components of integrity that we quantify: intactness, resiliency, ecosystem diversity and adaptive capacity, and describe the various indices used to quantify each component.

-- Species -- This document describes our species-based assessment based on the concept of climate and habitat capability for a suite of representative species.
-Here, we define climate and habitat capability and the methods used to measure each component for each species.
-In addition, here we link to detailed documentation of the climate-habitat capability model developed for each representative species.
+- Species [updated 3/7/2017] -- This document describes our species-based assessment based on the concept of landscape capability for a suite of representative species.
+Here, we define landscape capability and the methods used to measure each component for each species.
+In addition, here we link to detailed documentation of the landscape capability model developed for each representative species.